Understanding the Australian Visa system can be a little daunting and at times a bit confusing.

 You may apply for up to 3 Working Holiday visas.

-Each of the visas allow you to stay for 12 months each.
+Each of the visas allows you to stay for 12 months.

 You don’t need to be skilled in any particular occupation or have confirmed employment before you arrive in Australia.